LEARNAcademy/syllabus/js_beginning/js_template_literals.md

 Template literals in Javascript allow us to embed expressions in our string literals among other things.
 In other words, with a twist in syntax we can put Javascript expressions in our strings.
 Here we'll focus on some of the most useful implementations of template strings.

 There were a lot of technical terms in that description.
-Let's dive into implemenation.
+Let's dive into implementation.

 ## String Interpolation